sharetribe/flex-docs/src/docs/references/extended-data/index.md

 capability to store arbitrary structured data for the supported resource types.
 Via search schema we also support querying, filtering, and sorting by extended data for some value types.

+For all types of extended data across all resources, the total size of an extended data object as JSON string must not exceed 50KB.

 ## Types of extended data